-The 1999 Annual Conference on Hazardous Waste Research has been set for May 25-27, 1999, in St. Louis, Missouri.
-This year's conference theme is "Gateways to Environmental Solutions."
-Conference co-sponsors are South and Southwest Hazardous Substance Research Center, U.S. Environmental Protection Agency, National Institute for Environmental Health Sciences, National Mine Land Reclamation Center, and the Waste-management Education and Research Consortium.
+The 2000 Annual Conference on Hazardous Waste Research has been set for May 23-25 in Denver, Colorado.
+This year's conference theme is "Environmental Challenges and Solutions to Resource Development, Production, and Use."
+Conference co-sponsors are U.S. Environmental Protection Agency, National Institute for Environmental Health Sciences, National Mine Land Reclamation Center, Air Force Office of Scientific Research, U.S. Army Research Office, U.S. Army Corps of Engineers Waterways Experiment Station, Mine Waste Technology Program, the Waste-management Education and Research Consortium, and several other organizations.

 With the ever-increasing number of users of the Internet and, more specifically, the World Wide Web, center personnel plan to increase availability of center resources through this medium.
 Many center publications have already been put on the Web, including electronic publishing of the center's conference proceedings.
 Efforts to publish peer-reviewed papers in the electronic Journal of Hazardous Substance Research are underway.
-Several papers were published in 1998.
+Several papers were published in 1998 and 1999.
 Plans are to publish 20 to 40 manuscripts each year in electronic format.
 Hypertext Markup Language (HTML) and Adobe Acrobat will be utilized to publish the journal.
-Through use of electronic media, this document can be published quickly and inexpensively and have the capability to provide hyperlinks to references as well as graphics, video, and sound.
-These features will allow users to run simulation models.
+Through use of electronic media, this document can be published quickly and inexpensively and has the capability to provide hyperlinks to references as well as graphics, video, and sound.
+These features can be used to allow users to run simulation models.

-During the past nine years significant progress has been made in developing the capability of the consortium faculty to conduct research in support of Superfund and problems associated with contaminated soil.
+During the past ten years, significant progress has been made in developing the capability of the consortium faculty to conduct research in support of Superfund and problems associated with contaminated soil.
 As a result, many more consortium faculty are actively conducting hazardous substance research now than before the center was established.
 These faculty are supported with center funds and/or funds from other sources.
-Because of technological developments associated with the research and growth in faculty expertise, there are more opportunities for site specific-projects.
+Because of technological developments associated with the research and growth in faculty expertise, there are more opportunities for site-specific projects.
 Some of these are funded through the center while others are funded directly.

-Professionals at Montana State University are providing leadership for the 8th Billings Symposium on Disturbed Land Rehabilitation scheduled for March 20-24, 2000.
+Professionals at Montana State University are providing leadership for the 8th Billings Symposium on Disturbed Land Rehabilitation, which is scheduled for March 20-24, 2000.
 This symposium has focused on land reclamation and rehabilitation issues relevant to the Great Plains and Intermountain West.